Giant Robo: The Day the Earth Stood Still: Production

 The first episode was released July 22, 1992 with the following three installments staying close to the proposed schedule of six months between releases.
-Hideaki Yamamoto, the screenwriter for the first episode, passed away midway through production, and his name was combined with that of those who took over to form the name "Hidekazu Matsuyama," which appears in the credits.
-In order to alleviate the dwindling budget for the main series, a spin-off OVA series focusing on the character of GinRei was produced with the intention to create a lightweight but profitable work.
+Eiichi Matsuyama, the screenwriter for the first episode, passed away midway through production, and his name was combined with that of those who took over to form the name "Hidekazu Matsuyama", (Note: Hidekazu Matsuyama was incorrectly romanized as Hideaki Yamamoto in the credits of the English version.) which appears in the credits.
+In order to alleviate the dwindling budget for the main series, a spin-off OVA series focusing on the character of Gin Rei was produced with the intention to create a lightweight but profitable work.
 However, costs exceeded expectations and the series made almost no profit.
-Barefoot GinRei (素足のGinRei, Suashi no GinRei), released between volumes 4 and 5 of Giant Robo, is a humorous take on GinRei's job as a spy for the IPO.
-Mighty GinRei (鉄腕GinRei, Tetsuwan GinRei), released between volumes 5 and 6 of Giant Robo, is a send up of super robot series and features Ken Ishikawa as guest mech designer.
-GinRei with Blue Eyes (青い瞳の銀鈴, Aoi hitomi no Gin Rei), which features an opening segment reminiscent of that of Sergio Leone's film Once Upon a Time in the West, was released between volumes 6 and 7 of Giant Robo.
-There were also plans for a fourth OVA, Space Detective GinRei (宇宙刑事銀鈴, Uchū Keiji Ginrei), but it was shelved.
+Barefoot Gin Rei (素足の銀鈴, Suashi no GinRei), released between volumes 4 and 5 of Giant Robo, is a humorous take on Gin Rei's job as a spy for the IPO.
+Mighty Gin Rei (鉄腕銀鈴, Tetsuwan GinRei), released between volumes 5 and 6 of Giant Robo, is a send up of super robot series and features Ken Ishikawa as guest mech designer.
+Gin Rei with Blue Eyes (青い瞳の銀鈴, Aoi Hitomi no Gin Rei), which features an opening segment reminiscent of that of Sergio Leone's film Once Upon a Time in the West, was released between volumes 6 and 7 of Giant Robo.
+There were also plans for a fourth OVA, Space Detective Gin Rei (宇宙刑事銀鈴, Uchū Keiji Ginrei), but it was shelved.

 The final episode was released January 1998, almost three years after episode six.
 In between releases, members of the Giant Robo staff worked on other projects, including The Big O, Getter Robo Armageddon, and Super Atragon, a two-episode OVA of Shunro Oshikawa's Kaitei Gunkan novel.

 Imagawa intended The Day the Earth Stood Still to be the second to final chapter in the conflict between the Experts of Justice and Big Fire.
 The OVA would be preceded by The Birth of Zangetsu the Midday, The Plan to Assassinate Daisaku - the Canary Penitentiary, The Boy of Three Days, The Greatest Battle in History - General Kanshin vs. Shokatsu Koumei and The Boy Detective, Kindaichi Shōtarō, Appears!
 The final chapter is titled The Siege of Babel.
 No further stories have been animated.